Welcome to the IMS Digital PreDistortion (DPD) competition home page!

 In order to give the participants a possibility to test their linearization algorithms in advance, this webpage was created by Chalmers University to make available all the information and remote access mechanisms to use the competition’s state-of-art measurement setup in advance.
 The overall infrastructure is called RF WebLab and thanks to the generous sponsoring of dedicated measurement equipment from National Instruments, Chalmers University has made such infrastructure permanently available for worldwide DPD developers.
 This makes it possible for those that do not have access to equipment yet to make measurements using a state-of-art experimental setup and thereby increase the understanding of hardware imperfections on signal quality in modern communication system transmitters.

 The IMS DPD SDC was first time arranged in 2014 to find a suitable DPD for a Doherty PA operating under carrier-aggregated LTE signals with distinct bandwidths but similar average power.
 F. Barradas and L. Nunes from Universidade de Aveiro in Portugal were the winners.
 The goal of the 2015 year edition of the competition was to compensate the distortion that a GaN power amplifier introduces in a realistic burst-like wideband signal scenario.
 The 2015 winners were D. Lopez and T. Wang from CTTC / Universitat Politècnica de Catalunya (UPC) in Spain.
 In 2016 the goal was to linearize a GaN Doherty PA in a dual-band scenario.
 The 2016 winners were Noel Kelly and Wenhui Cao from University College Dublin (UCD) in Ireland.
+In 2017 the goal was to design an appropriate DPD algorithm for the linearization of a PA with dynamic supply to be used in 4G handsets.
+The winners were Harald Enzinger and Karl Freiberger, from Graz University of Technology (TU Graz) in Austria.
 Visit the Winners page for photos and complete results!

 Chalmers University organized the DPD competition in 2014 and 2015.
-In order to allow Chalmers’ students to participate and also to involve other research groups in the initiative, Universidade de Aveiro organitzed the SDC in 2016.
+In order to allow Chalmers’ students to participate and also to involve other research groups in the initiative, Universidade de Aveiro organitzed the SDC in 2016, and Universitat Politècnica de Catalunya organitzed the SDC in 2017.

 This year’s edition

-Detailed information about accessing the remoteUPCLab system, including files for signal generation, waveform upload/download and DPD scoring (all them to be employed under the MATLAB environment), and the contest rationale are given on Competition Details submenu.
+Detailed information about accessing the RF WebLab, system, including files for signal generation, waveform upload/download and DPD scoring (all them to be employed under the MATLAB environment), and the contest rationale are given on Competition Details submenu.
 The measurement setup is described in more detail on Measurement Setup submenu.